Fantasy Character Classes

 - The Knight: Other Names: Cavalier.
 The Knight is often depicted as a more experienced Fighter.
 He typically wears better armor, and may be more defensive, as well as being able to employ mounted combat on a steed.
 In a Lions and Tigers and Humans...
 Oh, My! setting, he may be a horse himself.

 - The Paladin: Other Names: Crusader, Templar, Inquisitornote .
-The Paladin is a Fighter with a side of Healer, using White Magic to be more defensive; their devotion to their God or Deity gives them various prayers, healing abilities and spells that protect themselves and others.
+The Paladin is a Fighter with the power of Light, often with a side of Healer, using White Magic to be more defensive; their devotion to their God or Deity gives them various prayers, healing abilities and light-based spells to protect themselves and others.
 Naturally, they tend to fall under Magic Knight.
-They are also quite good at laying the smite down on undead, demons and other evil supernatural creatures.
+They are also quite good at laying the smite down on undead, demons and other traditionally evil supernatural creatures.
 However, they may have behavioral limits: some rulesets impose varying penalties on taking actions that stray too far from Lawful Good, which can lead to weakening of abilities, loss of abilities or sometimes even being kicked out of the "Paladin" class entirely.
+If the setting doesn't have behavioral limitations they may be ClassCannons.

 - The Dark Knight: Other Names: Blackguard, Antipaladin, Death Knight.
-The Death Knight class is the opposite number of the Paladin, possessing offensive and often necromantic or dark-magic oriented abilities that deal large amounts of damage to enemies, although often with a price.
+The Dark Knight class is the opposite number of the Paladin, possessing the power of Darkness and often necromantic or dark-magic oriented abilities that deal large amounts of damage to enemies, although often with a price.
+They may have abilities that lower their target's stats or inflict Standard Status Effects also.
+As the opposite of the Paladin, they may do more damage to light based enemies such as angels, fairies or other traditionally good/holy creatures even if Light Is Not Good or find such foes to be their biggest weakness.
 They generally do not suffer the behavioral limitations of Paladins.
-Does not, usually, have the ability to breathe in space.
+Note:Do not, usually, have the ability to breathe in space.

 - The Dragon Knight: Other Names: Dragoon (though that term originally meant a mounted infantryman).
 A Fighter who either is in the employ of, powered by, owns, or who specializes in hunting, dragons.
 A Dragon Knight usually has a variety of extra abilities that mimic or relate to dragons in some way — flight or high jumping ability, fire breath, and dealing extra damage to dragons are all common.
 In many lucky circumstances, they may own a dragon as a pet (either a big one large enough to ride on, or a smaller one).
 They seems to be associated with spears for some reason.